-148. Given that a Programme approach is being used, we will work closely with COD to identify opportunities for innovation during the sub-business case development.
-Such opportunities will likely include:

-- Global partner engagement A programme approach allows for more strategic engagement with global partners (e.g. the EU, GGGI, ADB, etc.).
+- 148. Given that a Programme approach is being used, we will work closely with COD to identify opportunities for innovation during the sub-business case development.
+Such opportunities will likely include: - Global partner engagement A programme approach allows for more strategic engagement with global partners (e.g. the EU, GGGI, ADB, etc.).
 This may allow for a deeper, more multi-purposed approach to how we work now with these significant investors. - Programme-level engagement There is an opportunity to look to establish commercial relationships with selected providers focusing on the achievement of the overall CCP objectives, as opposed to individual activity solutions.
 This approach could see provider resources being used across multiple complementary activities and, therefore, realising the synergies and efficiencies presented.
 Additionally, focusing on the Programme-level may enable providers to have a greater appreciation of the overall goals and provide insights that may shape the CCP in constructive ways.
 It is likely this engagement would be more strategic in nature and for a longer period of time.
 Such an arrangement may provide for other opportunities such as staff secondments between the parties. - Climate Change Panel Given there may be a core set of providers that may respond to a number of activities contract requests across the Programme, consideration is being given to establishing a Climate Change Panel.
 Like similar panels (e.g. Energy Services), this could reduce the procurement time through the 'pre-authorisation' of panel members. - Programme Delivery Team (Crown-funded) To support the delivery of the broad range of activities encompassed in the preferred option, it is recommended that a Programme Delivery Team is established to support the CCE Unit.
 In conjunction with COD an innovative approach is proposed to source a partner to provide this service.
-This approach will include a market scan and selection of a small range of AoG providers with a track record of success in this area and then engagement in an open, collaborative co-design process to identify a preferred operating model and provider.
-It is proposed the short-listed providers be initially engaged with an outcome focused briefing leading into a series of workshops to co-develop the service solution.
+This approach will include a market scan and selection of a small range of AoG providers with a track record of success in this area and then engagement in an open, collaborative codesign process to identify a preferred operating model and provider.
+It is proposed the short-listed providers be initially engaged with an outcome focused briefing leading into a series of workshops to codevelop the service solution.
 Contract development will run in parallel with this process.
-An outline of the potential services to be provided is outlined in the management case and this service to other programmes within PDG and this will be explored in the co-design process.
+An outline of the potential services to be provided is outlined in the management case and this will be used as a guideline to help facilitate the co-design process.
+There may be opportunity to expand this service to other programmes within PDG and this will be explored in the co-design process.
 An indicative timeline for this activity is outlined in Figure 4.